 Tip: You don't have to wait until year-end to have a charitable planning discussion with your financial advisor.
 Once you reach age 70½, you can do a QCD at any point throughout the year.
 Remember, your QCD amount will not count as an itemized deduction.
 The rules are complex, so be sure to consult your tax advisor.
 Get more information about qualified charitable distributions.

 Have a plan

-Whichever scenario applies to you, MRDs are likely to play an important role in your finances in retirement.
-Building a thoughtful retirement income plan can help you use MRDs in the most effective way, and help you reach your important financial goals.
-At the very least, it’s important to spend some time understanding MRDs and your options with a tax professional, to ensure that you are meeting the IRS requirements—and to help avoid a costly tax mistake.
+Whichever scenario applies to you, RMDs are likely to play an important role in your finances in retirement.
+Building a thoughtful retirement income plan can help you use RMDs in the most effective way, and help you reach your important financial goals.
+At the very least, it's important to spend some time understanding RMDs and your options with a tax professional, to ensure that you are meeting the IRS requirements—and to help avoid a costly tax mistake.